pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/pyramids.rst.txt

 You can also add the current clipboard item to the pyramid, by using the *Add current clipboard item to the pyramid* action in the pyramid's menu.
+From the filemanager and the editor, you can easily transfer objects to a pyramid.

-From the pyramid's menu you can copy the IPNS address of the pyramid, as well as create a QR code image for the IPNS key.
+From the pyramid's menu you can also copy the IPNS address of the pyramid, as well as create a QR code image for the IPNS key.

 DAG building pyramids